The Italian Sweet-and-Sour Condiment That's Delicious on Everything

 - 1 cup chopped fresh parsley

 - Combine the olive oil and chopped almonds in a large skillet and set over medium heat.
 Cook, stirring occasionally, for about 5-10 minutes, until the almonds are golden brown and fragrant.
-Transfer to a bowl and allow to cool.
+Transfer the almonds and the oil to a bowl and allow to cool to room temperature.

 - Add the vinegar and honey to a large bowl and stir to combine.
 Add the raisins, stir and let sit for at least 10 minutes to soften the raisins, stirring from time to time.

-- When the almonds have cooled to room temperature, add them to the raisin vinegar mixture along with the remaining ingredients.
+- Add the almonds and the oil to the raisin vinegar mixture along with the remaining ingredients.
 Stir to combine.

 - Let sit for 10 minutes before serving.
 Can be stored in the refrigerator for up to 5 days.